Alan Partridge: Alpha Papa: Release

 After a campaign named "Anglia Square not Leicester Square" the world premiere was held in Anglia Square, Norwich, on 24 July 2013 with Coogan appearing in character.
 Steve Coogan greeted fans at Anglia Square before being taken by helicopter to London to attend a full premiere in Leicester Square.

 In its opening weekend, the film grossed £2.18 million at the UK box office, beating Percy Jackson: Sea of Monsters and Grown Ups 2 for the number one spot.
 As of 22 September 2013, Alpha Papa had grossed a total of £6.12 million at the UK Box Office.
 It was released in the UK on DVD and Blu-ray on 2 December 2013.
+On 4 April 2014, Coogan's production company, Baby Cow, said they were planning a sequel.

 Reception

 On Rotten Tomatoes, Alpha Papa has an approval rating of 87%, based on reviews from 109 critics, with an average score of 7/10.
 The website's critical consensus reads: "The Alan Partridge movie ditches the TV series' nuanced humor for something broader, and succeeds in presenting the character on a global scale."
 On Metacritic it has a weighted average score of 66 out of 100, based on 27 critics, indicating "generally favourable reviews".
 James Mottram, who reviewed the film for Total Film, gave the film four stars out of five, saying "Smartly executed, endlessly quotable and machine-gun quick, this is one of the funniest films of 2013."

 Empire's Dan Jolin awarded the film an "excellent" four stars out of five, stating "it provides a masterclass in physical character comedy courtesy of the Alan himself...
 Ruddy hilarious.
 Just what big-screen comedy needed."
 Chris Tilly, who reviewed the film for IGN, gave the film 8.5 out of 10, saying "It's not easy to take a beloved TV character and replicate their success on film...But Steve Coogan and co have nailed it with the first Alan Partridge movie, a gloriously entertaining comedy that resembles a Hollywood blockbuster...while at the same time staying true to the roots of the character."
 Robbie Collin of The Daily Telegraph gave the film a mixed review.
 He said, in a three out of five star review, that "Alpha Papa allows Alan Partridge to dream big – or biggish, anyway – for the first time in the character’s 21-year history.
 But since when was he the man of our dreams?"